Ettasupraja/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/student_submission_template.md

 Billing and Prerequisites (if added) are optional extensions for real-world system needs.

 ## Result:
-Thus, the ER diagram for the hospital management system was successfully designed, and the entities, relationships, and constraints were clearly represented.
+Thus, the ER diagram for the university database system was successfully designed, and the entities, relationships, and constraints were clearly represented.